hubyhub/Swipa/README.md

 Swipa
 =====

-a javascript library for swipe support on touch/click devices
+a javascript library for swipe support on touch and click devices